CerTusHack/WebCrawler/README.md

-# Web Crawler for Bug Bounty Automation
+# Web Crawler for Bug Hunting Automation

 This Python script is designed to automate the process of web crawling and form submission for bug bounty hunting.
 It utilizes asynchronous programming with asyncio and aiohttp to achieve concurrent HTTP requests and form submissions.